nqa-cg/mac-setup/README.md

 }
 ```

+I also prefer setting the `Material Theme: Set Accent Color` as `Teal`

 ## Github setup

 Github should be installed on your terminal.
 If not go set that up first, follow [these steps](https://cli.github.com/manual/installation).